 Going into the fundraising campaign, the RCAAQ had set relatively modest expectations for the donations they hoped to receive due to the widespread public misconception about the funding opportunities available to Indigenous people and individual donor apathy which has meant low giving in the past.

 However, because of the media’s interest in the issues relating to systemic racism and the fundraising support provided by Phil, including a website that made online donations a breeze, over 108,000$ was raised in a period of 30 days, surpassing the organization’s goal.
 The majority of donations came from individual donors, surprising many organizations working with Indigenous communities.
+According to the recently published 2021 Giving Report from CanadaHelps, “the Indigenous Peoples category saw the fastest online growth of any category of giving in 2020” for Canadian donations.

 The money raised will allow for the creation of a public work of art commemorating the life of Joyce Echaquan and to establish the Waskapitan Fund, whose vision is for all Quebecers to support, in concrete and constructive ways, the well-being of Indigenous peoples, by uniting in the fight against racism.